niko explores

 first tree of the season is up!

-Buttercup watched while Brooke decorated the tree in DD#2’s room this AM.
-We brought DD#1’s tree down, fluffed it and were ready to decorate, but one string of lights is not working properly.
+Buttercup watched while Brooke decorated the tree in DD#1’s room this AM.
+We brought DD#2’s tree down, fluffed it and were ready to decorate, but one string of lights is not working properly.
 I’ll have to fix that before we can move on.
 Because the girls are away at school, we can go ahead and decorate those rooms and shut the doors.
 I am sure we’ll have company between now and Christmas and they will have to use those rooms as the guest room is under renovation, but I don’t think they’ll mind a little early Christmas cheer.
 It did my heart good to see the first lights go on!

 first tree of the season

 The tree needs something more than it has now.
 I am going to add copper colored balls if I can find them.
 I have a lot of little 3×5 black frames and plan to print some of DD#2’s photographs to display on the tree.
 She’s a photography major in school.
-In case people need other photography related information, they can checkย Andy Defrancesco social media.

 One tree up with lights burning brightly!
 Twenty-one trees to go!